ENCODE: Encoding NetFlows for Network Anomaly Detection: Evaluation of ENCODE

 \subsection{Dataset Selection}

-To evaluate our approach in this work, we have used three different datasets to learn our models and for anomaly detection.
-For the first dataset, we have used a dataset that we created for the AssureMOSS project~\cite{AssureMOSS}.
-This dataset contains both benign and malicious NetFlows gathered from a Kubernetes cluster running multiple applications~\cite{assuremoss_dataset}.
-The architecture of the cluster is presented in Figure~\ref{fig:kubernetes_cluster}.
-For the generation of this dataset, 20 participants were asked to use the applications to generate benign NetFlow data.
-Furthermore, three different attack scenarios were constructed using a threat matrix proposed by Microsoft~\cite{Microsoft2020}.
-The attack scenarios were launched by ourselves against the cluster, while the participants were using the applications.
+To assess the generalizability of ENCODE across different network architectures, we selected three datasets to train models for anomaly detection.
+The first dataset, the AssureMOSS dataset, is a new dataset created for the AssureMOSS project~\cite{assureMOSS_project}.
+It contains both benign and malicious NetFlows collected from a Kubernetes cluster running multiple microservice applications~\cite{assuremoss_dataset}.
+The architecture of the cluster is shown in Figure~\ref{fig:kubernetes_cluster}.
+To generate benign flows for this dataset, 30 participants were recruited to use the microservice applications deployed within the cluster~\cite{Cao_2022_Learning}.
+Furthermore, three different attack scenarios were constructed (DoS attack, lateral movement, and malicious code deployment) using a threat matrix proposed by Microsoft~\cite{microsoft_threat_matrix}.
+These attack scenarios were launched against the cluster, while the participants were actively using the applications.

-For the second dataset, we have selected a well-known data that is used by many works; the CTU-13 dataset~\cite{Garcia2014}.
-This dataset contains both benign network traffic data that was generated by real users and malicious network traffic data that was generated by different malware.
-This dataset contains thirteen captures of different malware samples.
+As the second dataset, we selected a well-known dataset widely used in previous studies: the CTU-13 dataset, created by Garcia et al.~\cite{Garcia2014_an_empirical}.
+This dataset contains both benign and malicious flows.
+Benign flows were generated by real users on a university network, while the malicious flows were generated by various botnet malware.
+In total, the dataset comprises thirteen captures collected from different botnet samples.

-For the third dataset, we have selected the UGR-16 dataset~\cite{Macia-Fernandez2018}.
-This dataset contains a large volume of NetFlows collected from a Spanish ISP.
-The benign data were produced by real users and different types of attacks were launched to generate the malicious data.
+For the third and final dataset, we selected the UGR-16 dataset created by Maciá-Fernández et al.~\cite{Macia-Fernandez2018_ugr}.
+We chose this dataset because it contains a substantial collection of NetFlows data, totaling to 100 GB.
+The flows were collected over a period of 6 months from a Spanish ISP.
+The benign flows originated from real users accessing the internet for various purposes, while the malicious flows were produced by various types of network attacks.